 During the Second World War, the man who had injured his leg while serving in the Royal Flying Corps and then fought in the trenches at the Battle of Loos found himself branded a potential traitor and interned without trial under the notorious Regulation 18b.

-Mosley's post-war career was far less illustrious, and his Union Movement was often targetted by "anti-Fascist" thugs.
-In July 1962, the now quite elderly Mosley was viciously assaulted and knocked to the ground by "anti-Fascists", an incident fellow travellers still gloat over to this day.
-He died at Orsay, France in December 1980, but remains a cult figure for many on the far right in Britain in spite of his continued demonisation by the far left, and to some extent by the mainstream.
+Mosley's post-war career was far less illustrious, and his Union Movement was often targeted by "anti-Fascist" thugs.
+In July 1962, the now quite elderly Mosley was viciously assaulted and knocked to the ground by "anti-Fascists," an incident fellow travelers still gloat over to this day.
+He died at Orsay, France in December 1980, but remains a cult figure for many on the far right in Britain in spite of his continued demonization by the far left, and to some extent by the mainstream.

 It goes without saying that Mosley could not have expected the same consideration from Not The Nine O'Clock News; "Baronet Oswald Ernald Mosley" was written in the wake of his death by the show's parodist and songwriter Peter Brewis, who is said to have gone out and bought all the following day's newspapers to glean quotes to incorporate into his work.
 He slaved through the night on the song, which includes some of these - in retrospect embarrassing - quotes from Mosley's early career, and deliberately awful lyrics to be recited by suitably moronic looking Mosley supporters.